Revised Edition (2016)

 The Summer King was commissioned by Portland Ovations, with development by American Opera Projects, and deeply appreciated continuing support for the Pittsburgh Opera world premiere from the Andrew W. Mellon Foundation.
 The Summer King has received major support from American Opera Projects, the National Endowment for the Arts, Bob Crewe Foundation, Maine Arts Commission and University of Southern Maine.
 In its original form, The Summer King received its first public presentation in a concert performance on May 8, 2014 at Merrill Auditorium, Portland, Maine under the auspices of Portland Ovations in collaboration with the University of Southern Maine.
 Steven Osgood was Music Director.

-The opera has been fully revised for its staged World Premiere, which will be given by Pittsburgh Opera on April 29, 2017.
+The opera was fully revised for its staged World Premiere, which took place at Pittsburgh Opera on April 29, 2017.
+Michigan Opera Theatre will present the Summer King in four performances beginning May 12, 2018.